The Ruby in the Smoke

 The Ruby in the Smoke is a mystery novel for young adults by the English author Philip Pullman published in 1985.
-The story is set in the Victorian era, where 16-years-old Sally Lockhart discovers the reason of her father's mysterious death.
+The story is set in the Victorian era, where 16-year-old Sally Lockhart discovers the reason of her father's mysterious death.

 It went on to win the 1987 Lancashire Children's Book of the Year Award.
 It was also adapted for television in 2006.
 This book is the first of the Sally Lockhart Quartet.
 It is followed by The Shadow in the North, The Tiger in the Well and The Tin Princess.
 The book was also adapted for the stage at the Edinburgh Festival Fringe in August 2016.

 TV adaptation

 A TV film adaptation written by Adrian Hodges and starring Billie Piper was produced by the BBC.
 It aired on BBC One on 27 December 2006 and on PBS's Masterpiece Mystery! as The Sally Lockhart Mysteries: The Ruby in the Smoke on 4 February 2007.
 The UK broadcast attracted 7.07 million viewers.
 It is notable as marking the TV debut of actor Matt Smith, who would later take over the role of the Eleventh Doctor in Doctor Who, in which Piper had previously featured.

-All four Sally Lockhart books were expected to be adapted for television; as of January 2015 no information has arisen regarding an adaptation of The Tiger in the Well.
+All four Sally Lockhart books were expected to be adapted for television; as of December 2025 no information has arisen regarding an adaptation of the third and fourth books.